-When it comes to paying for Permanent Change of Station (PCS) moves, pets are left out in the cold.
-That’s because while the military pays to move your household goods and your human family, they don’t provide any funding or help moving animals.
-If you want to relocate a dog, cat or anything else, it’s up to you to pay for it and figure out a way to make it happen.
+When it comes to paying for permanent change of station (PCS) moves, pets have typically been left out in the cold.
+That’s because while the military pays to move your household goods and your human family, it hasn't provided any funding or help moving animals.
+That could soon change under a provision of the 2023 National Defense Authorization Act.
+Meanwhile, if you want to relocate a dog, cat or anything else, it’s up to you to pay for it and figure out a way to make it happen.

 That gets complicated and expensive for any overseas move.
 Not only do you need to get your pet on a plane, but you have to understand and abide by local destination laws.
 Military families and service members often spend thousands of dollars working to get a pet to and from a new duty station – a price that only goes up if the wrong flight is booked or rules are misunderstood.